-Despite the differing points of view from which the firm can be considered, for the purposes of a study on entrepreneurial dynamics I believe it is appropriate to introduce the basic thesis that considers the firm as a rational cognitive economic agent.
+Despite the differing points of view from which the firm can be considered, for the purposes of a study on entrepreneurial dynamics I believe it is appropriate to introduce the basic thesis that considers the firm as a rational, cognitive, and economic agent.

-The firm, as a business oriented organization, can be conceived as an autonomous economic agent, even given the variety of businesses carried out and the multiplicity of components that make up its organization.

-We can thus also consider a collectivity of firms, whether or not these have similar or different structures, size, businesses and production, as a population of agents constituting a complex system (Allen, 1996; Axelrod, 1997; Goldspink, 2000; Holland, 1995; Mella, 2002b, 2003; Mitleton & Kelly, 1997).
+The firm, as a business-oriented organization, can be conceived as an autonomous economic agent, even given the variety of businesses carried out and the multiplicity of components that make up its organization.
+We can thus also consider a collectivity of firms, whether or not these have similar or different structures, size, businesses and production, as a population of agents constituting a "complex system" (Allen, 1996; Axelrod, 1997; Goldspink, 2000; Holland, 1995; Mella, 2003; 2005a; Mitleton and Kelly, 1997).

-It is a cognitive and viable agent (Beer, 1979, 1981) in that we must assume that the firm-economic agent carries out a cognitive activity aimed at giving significance to the environmental stimuli, translating these into information that is structured in knowledge (de Geus, 1988, 1997), producing a reactive and proactive behaviour aimed at reproducing the economic processes in a lasting way, thereby adapting itself to changes in its environment while maintaining its identity in a long-lasting autopoietic process .
-(Maturana & Varela, 1980; Mingers, 1994; Uribe, 1981; Varela, 1981).
+The firm also is a cognitive and viable agent (Beer, 1979, 1981) in that we must assume that the firm-economic agent carries out a "cognitive activity" aimed at giving significance to the environmental stimuli, translating these into information that is structured in knowledge (de Geus, 1988, 1997), producing a reactive and proactive behaviour aimed at reproducing the economic processes in a lasting way, thereby adapting itself to changes in its environment while maintaining its identity in a long-lasting autopoietic process .
+(Maturana and Varela, 1980; Mingers, 1994; Uribe, 1981; Varela, 1981).

-It is a rational agent in that the cognitive activity is aimed at maximizing its fitness, indicated by a system of performance measures - analytical (businesses and the various cycles of the economic processes) as well as synthetic (entire firm) - which express the entrepreneur's ability to maintain or improve the autopoiesis of the system-economic agent in a given area and over a definite interval of time.
+A firm is a rational agent in that the cognitive activity is aimed at maximizing its fitness, indicated by a "system of performance measures" - analytical (businesses and the various cycles of the economic processes) as well as synthetic (entire firm) - which express the entrepreneur's ability to maintain or improve the autopoiesis of the system-economic agent in a given area and over a definite interval of time (Mella, 2005a; 2014).

-3 - Second basic assumption: the firm as a transformer system a) a productive transformation of factors into production; this is, a transformation of utility, governed by productivity and quality;
+3 - Second basic assumption: the firm as a transformer system

 To fully understand which performance indicators most effectively express the fitness of the firm we must agree on the minimum characteristics of survival.

-If we define a capitalitstic firm as an autonomous permanent business and profit-oriented organization (Williamson, 1993) we can interpret capitalistic firms, at a micro level, as operating systems for efficient transformation that carry out five parallel transformations (Mella, 2002a; 2014):
+If we define a capitalistic firm as an autonomous permanent business and profit-oriented organization (Williamson, 1993) that finances its economic processes with external capital in the form of Equity (E) and Debt (D), we can interpret capitalistic firms, at a micro level, as operating systems for efficient transformation that carry out five parallel transformations (Mella, 2005b; 2014):